frto027/HeartBeatLanClientBSQuest/README.md

 Use your favorite heart rate OSC senders, send to the port 9000 for your quest device.**If your sender program is not supported by this mod, please [let me know](https://github.com/frto027/HeartBeatLanClientBSQuest/issues).**

-After you change the data source to OSC in the setthings menu, the port will be show at the menu, and can edit manually via config file if you need.
+After you change the data source to OSC in the setthings menu, the port will be show in the menu, and can edit manually via config file if you need.

 ## (Deprecated, do not use)UDP data source
 <details>

 > An android application to read heart rate data is also avaliable

 If you can't or don't want to patch your game with bluetooth permission, you can use [this android apk](https://github.com/frto027/HeartbeatLanServer/releases/latest) in your quest or android phone in same local network.
-After you use it, switch the data source toggle to `local network` inside the game at the mod menu in your left side.
+After you use it, switch the data source toggle to `local network` inside the game in the mod menu at your left side.

 </details>